tristanbettany/TailwindCSSDemo/README.md

 I recommend though customising the tailwind config file to setup your own preferences for things like spacing, fonts, breakpoints, and colors.

-You can also add in the usuage of webpack for example to compile JS aswell.
+You can also add in the usage of webpack for example to compile JS as well.
 This example only shows how to compile tailwind.

 Bear in mind that tailwind uses PostCSS :)